 Betsy by the dock causeway.
 Photo by Carmela Aliffi

 “Over the many years that I have been coming to Ossabaw, I have done small drawings sitting out in the maritime forest, on the side of the dirt roads, on causeways and by the ocean, preferably on the edge of transition zones.
-I was lucky enough to be a guest of Sandy West, spending hours exploring and sitting in that wild place with my dog Jasper, who was good company.

 It takes a dedicated effort to shake off the incessant demands of our lives… and just sit and observe and ingest what is seen and heard.
 All senses are alert and alive when you position yourself in wildness.
 Sandy understood this power and how it changes you.”